EN

 Prepping You for Your Interview at USCIS or US Consulate

-Before you appear for your immigration interview, we will provide the necessary prep sessions to ensure that you are aware of the procedures that you will encounter.
+Before you appear for your immigration interview, we will provide the necessary prep sessions to ensure that you are aware of the procedures you will encounter, especially in relation to Asylum Law and Family-Based Immigration.

-We know that for many of you, this is the first and only time you want to appear at Immigration and our aim is to get you prepared for your big day so that you are empowered when approaching immigration.
+We understand that for many of you, this is the first and only time you want to appear at Immigration, and our aim is to get you prepared for your big day so that you feel empowered when approaching immigration regarding your US Citizenship Application.

 New Public Charge Rule and Common Concerns